 Common Injuries From Slip and Fall Accidents at Work in Columbus

-Slips, trips, and falls cause a great number of injuries every year, and many of these injuries are serious and long lasting.
+Slips, trips, and falls cause numerous injuries every year, many of which are serious and long lasting.
 While it easy to dismiss a slip as a minor incident, these accidents can cause physical pain and discomfort for weeks, months and even years.
 Some of the most common injuries include:

 - Head injuries, including traumatic brain injuries